Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Japanese New Year, also known as Oshougatsu, is a major holiday that takes place in January every year.
 "Oshougatsu" in Japanese means "First Moon", an expression to honor Toshigamisama - the god of health, luck and prosperity for everyone in the new year.

-Oshougatsu has a long history, dating back to the 6th century when Buddhism was introduced to Japan.
-Around 1945, the custom of "kazoedoshi" was established, meaning that everyone gets one year older on New Year's Eve.
-That is also the reason why Oshougatsu is considered the most special occasion of the year, when families gather, reunite and receive blessings from the gods.
+Oshougatsu (New Year's Day) has ancient origins, dating back to the 6th century when Buddhism was introduced to Japan.
+Around 1945, the custom of "kazoedoshi" (a traditional New Year's Eve celebration) was established, meaning everyone's age was added to theirs at midnight on New Year's Eve.
+This is why Oshougatsu is considered the most special occasion of the year, when families gather, reunite, and receive blessings from the gods.

-Although Japan officially switched to celebrating the New Year according to the Gregorian calendar in 1873, some areas such as Okinawa and the Nansei Islands still maintain the custom of celebrating the New Year according to the lunar calendar.
-In addition, Chinatowns in Yokohama and Kobe also hold large events to celebrate the Lunar New Year.
+Although Japan officially switched to celebrating the Lunar New Year in 1873, in some areas such as Okinawa and the Nansei Islands, people still maintain the custom of celebrating the Lunar New Year.
+Additionally, Chinatowns in Yokohama and Kobe also hold large events to celebrate the Lunar New Year.

 2. Traditional New Year customs of Japanese people